LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 The header from index.html is repeated on this page for consistency and navigational continuity for the user.
 I learnt during the IDE module that once a user sees your homepage they have already learned about your site so keep continuity makes it easier for the user to navigate the site.

 There is a selection of images taken from Pixelate (see Credit section) to represent images the imaginery photographer has taken on previous shoots.
 The idea behind this is to encourage the user to see photography and be inspired to book in for similar shoots.
+They are structured in a six 4 row six column structure.
+I felt this fit large screen widths well.
+I achieved this using Flexboxes.
+For medium and smaller screens the image appear stack on top of each other.
+I would have preferred there was 2 images side-by-side but from what I could ascertain I would have had to re-code the whole gallery.
+I learnt a valuable lesson here and in future will take a mobile first approach.

 The footer section is also repeated here for user consistency to again keep reinforcing the CTA's.